mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 06 August 2025

-- The average temperature today is 20.23˚C,
+- The average temperature today is 19.32˚C,
-- With highs of 21.1˚C and lows of 19.82˚C,
+- With highs of 19.91˚C and lows of 18.86˚C,
-- It may feel like 19.67˚C with clear sky
+- It may feel like 18.77˚C with overcast clouds
-- The wind speed is 2.68m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1019hPa and humidity is 52%
+- The pressure is 1019hPa and humidity is 56%
 - The sun will rise at 04:38 and set at 19:50

 <!-- weather_marker ends -->